 While many people who snore have obstructive sleep apnea (OSA), not all snorers have OSA. if your snoring is accompanied by any of the following symptoms/signs, you should see a sleep apnea doctor for an evaluation:

-- You regularly make gasping or choking sounds while asleep
+- You make gasp, choke, or stop breathing while asleep

 - You have difficulty concentrating

 - Your sleep is not restful as you toss and turn often

 - You have high blood pressure